olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 https://asc.llnl.gov/sites/asc/files/2020-09/pennant-singlenode-cude.tgz
 ```

+(For your reference, the fully hipified version of this exercise with a Makefile portable between
+Frontier and Perlmutter can be found in hip-training-series/Lecture2/HIPIFY/Pennant-hip).

+Let's start by examining how much CUDA to HIP conversion will be done.
 ```
 cd ~/hip-training-series/Lecture2/HIPIFY/Pennant-orig

-./hipexamine-perl.sh
+../hipexamine-perl.sh
 ```

-And review the output
+And review the output.

 Now do the actual conversion.
-We want to do the conversion for the whole directory tree, so we'll use hipconvertinplace-sh
+We want to do the conversion for the whole directory tree, so we'll use `hipconvertinplace.sh`

 ```
-./hipconvertinplace-perl.sh
+../hipconvertinplace-perl.sh
 ```

 We want to use `.hip` extensions rather than `.cu`, so change all files with `.cu` to `.hip`